Fudan-iGEM/2025-wiki/pages/design.md

 To study fungal evolution, we focused on *Saccharomyces cerevisiae*, a classic model organism for eukaryotes and a widely used chassis in synthetic biology.
 It offers significant advantages, including a fully sequenced genome, various genetic tools[^2], and a non-pathogenic nature with conserved resistance mechanisms[^3].
 However, traditional methods that based on unicellular yeast like bulk sequencing provide only a static endpoint snapshot of evolving populations, making it challenging to capture low-frequency mutations or the real-time emergence of complex traits[^4].

 To overcome this, we designed the Grape Yeast — a novel modular chassis based on a multicellular yeast system[^5].
-The multicellular structure of the Grape Yeast is what differentiates *DR.&nbsp;sTraTeGY* from traditional methods.
+The multicellular structure of the Grape Yeast is what differentiates *DR.sTraTeGY* from traditional methods.
 While unicellular models provide only a static endpoint snapshot of evolving populations, the Grape Yeast cluster, when combined with our visualization modules, functions as a spatio-temporal lineage recorder.
 The physical linkage between mother and daughter cells allows us to observe a tree of resistance evolution in a single cluster, where the [Timer](#timer-tracking-cell-lineage) tracks cell lineage and the [Recorder](#recorder) logs selective pressure at different points in that lineage.
 This provides an unprecedented, real-time view into the dynamics of resistance evolution that low-frequency mutations or complex evolution trajectories would mask in a conventional bulk culture.

 We engineered this chassis through modular approach that allows us to achieve key functions: (1) multicellularity development, (2) external signal response, (3) cluster size control, and (4) individual diversity control.
 In essence, these designs provide future research with a novel chassis organism.
 Unlike conventional unicellular chassis that act mainly as simple cell factories, the multicellular Grape Yeast presents an efficient and scalable engineered biological system.
 It functions more like an organized multicellular body — with spatial structure and division of labor among cells — similar to the natural paradigms of plants, animals, fungi, and algae.
 This highlights its potential not only as a tracking platform but also as a foundational model for exploring multicellular engineering.